 How To Straighten A Bent Penis – Plication

 Next, wedge excisions are performed.
-In this example, there are 2 excisions, but the number and location of the excisions are based on the location and degree of curvature.
-The defects are then closed in a 2 layer closure.
-The neurovascular structures are then re-positions in the normal location, and the skin is then closed.
+In the example above there are 2 excisions, but the number and location of the excisions are based on the location and degree of curvature.
+The excisions are then closed in a-2 layer closure, the neurovascular structures are repositioned to the normal location, and finally, the skin is closed.

 All penile plication surgery shortens the side that is longer during an erection to the extent that both sides are equal.
 One physician practice in Europe suggests that their technique of plication is associated with less shortening than other penile plication surgery.
 We strive to make an understanding of plication simple as shown in the following illustration: